-- 5 To view a list of the extruded objects, on the Home toolbar click Windows and choose Selection List .
-The Selection List window lists all geometry objects in the geometry sequence. - 6 To get a better view of the interior of the geometry click the Wireframe Rendering button ☐ on the Graphics toolbar. - 7 Click the objects in the Selection List window to identify them in the Graphics window.
+- 5 To view a list of the extruded objects, on the Home toolbar click Windows = and choose Selection List . - The Selection List window lists all geometry objects in the geometry sequence.
+The bottom part of the window lists all named selections, in this case the selections created for the layers by the import. - 6 To get a better view of the interior of the geometry click the Wireframe Rendering button ☐ on the Graphics toolbar.

+7 Click the objects in the Selection List window to identify them in the Graphics window.